Jimmy-b36/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page AJAX-based Twitter clone.
-Made using jQuery, HTML5 and good ol' CSS3
+Made using jQuery, HTML5 and good ol' CSS3.
+No reloading required!

 ## Screenshots